gofflab/Quant_mol_neuro_2022/modules/module_6/Lecture_note.md

 nano ./Script/star_index.sbatch # assuming that you are currently at "Module_6" folder
 ```

 Then, go to the folder and submit a job.
+Submitting a job should be done in login node.
+Use terminal, not Rstudio session at rockfish.

 ```
 cd Genome